Patilx97/CICD-Jenkins-End-to-End-Deployment/README.md

 ## Overview

-This repository demonstrates the process of deploying a PHP web application with MySql (RDS) integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
+This repository demonstrates the process of deploying a PHP web application with MySql integration, Dockerizing the application, and setting up a CI/CD pipeline using Jenkins.
 It includes steps to:

 1. Set up an EC2 instance
 2. Set up RDS database